The Part 5 Problems With Composite Decking

 Unlike vinyl siding, which can be painted with some success, decking cannot be.
 Decking is walked on which means that the paint will be worn through in short order.

 At the moment there is no cure for a faded capstock deck and no solution on the horizon.

 There are as yet no true "lifetime" sealants.
 They're coming but they are not here quite yet.
 The new preservative treatment for pine, ACQ (alkaline copper quaternary) that uses no arsenic, is not only safer and longer-lasting but takes stain and sealant better.
 New multi-year sealants and coatings have made the annual chore of cleaning and resealing a thing of the past.
 The re-sealing interval for wood decks is now every 3 to 7 years.
 (See Part 6: Staining, Sealing and Maintaining Your Deck.)

 Composite decks need no initial sealing because the plastic binder in the product is also the material's sealer.
 The question is this: is the binder such a durable sealer that it will last for the lifetime of the deck without being renewed?

-The UV inhibitors in the binder are not permanent.
+- The UV inhibitors in the binder are not permanent.
 No one has yet come up with an inhibitor that can be used in a composite mix that lasts more than a few years.
-The basic problem is that the UV inhibiting additives are themselves broken down by exposure to UV radiation and decline in effectiveness over time.
+The basic problem is that the UV-inhibiting additives are themselves broken down by exposure to UV radiation and lose effectiveness over time.
 This is the primary reason composite decks turn gray.